UNLOCK FREE TRAINING

 Real Estate Trade Associations & Governing Bodies

-The Virginia Realtors Association represents 36,000 real estate professionals engaged in the state's residential and commercial real estate business.
+The Virginia Realtors Association represents 36,000 real estate professionals in the state's residential and commercial real estate business.
 The association protects consumers, represents the interests of property owners, and supports Realtors to ensure ethical and fair behavior when Virginians buy, sell, and own property.
+Due to its position, the Virginia Realtors Association is a great source for anyone asking, "Is wholesaling real estate legal in Virginia?"

-In addition, you can access all Virginia Local Association Jurisdictions on the Virginia Realtors website as well.
+You can also access all Virginia Local Association Jurisdictions on the Virginia Realtors website.

 Under the auspices of the Department of Professional and Occupational Regulation (DPOR), the Virginia Real Estate Board licenses salespersons, brokers, and firms representing others in property transactions.
-The Board also enforces the state's Fair Housing Law in cases involving real estate licensees and employees.
+The Board also enforces the state's Fair Housing Law in real estate licensees and employee cases.

 Some of the most important of these enforcement actions are:

-That's why you should educate yourself about the three primary strategies used in wholesaling.
-They are the assignment of contract, double closing, and wholetailing.
+Yes, wholesaling real estate is legal in Virginia.
+However, you must pay attention to state laws to comply with established regulations.
+That's why you should educate yourself about the three primary strategies used in wholesaling: the assignment of contract, double closing, and wholetailing.

-The most common legal issue where a real estate wholesaler tends to get into trouble is when they inadvertently broker real estate without a license.
-This trips up many wholesalers, particularly those who use the contract assignment strategy.
+The most common legal issue where a real estate wholesaler gets into trouble is when they inadvertently broker real estate without a license; this trips up many wholesalers, particularly those who use the contract assignment strategy.

-Often, you are searching for distressed properties where motivated sellers are facing foreclosure.
-You can't market the home itself if you don't have a real estate license.
-This is a common problem because the assignment of contract strategy provides the lowest barrier of entry into wholesaling, which is why many people start out using this strategy.
+You often search for distressed properties where motivated sellers face foreclosure.
+You can't market the home itself if you don't have a real estate license; this is a common problem because the assignment of contract strategy provides the lowest barrier to entry into wholesaling.

 Read Also: How To Wholesale Real Estate In Virginia: Step-By-Step